kippllo/DataStuffer/README.md

 # DataStuffer
 This is a project used as a cookbook/tutorial for many programming languages.

-# What the Program Actually
+# What the Program Actually Does
 It's program that makes junk data.
 The size is based on user input.
 (Pretty Useless!)

 # Goal